terrazzoapp/terrazzo/packages/plugin-css/README.md

 };
 ```

-Your transform will only take place if you return a string; otherwise the default transformer will take place.
+Your transform will only take place if you return a truthy value, otherwise the default transformer will take place.

 #### Custom tokens